 - a.
 Members of This Committee may be represented at any meeting of This Committee by proxy.
-A member may give their proxy to a registered member of the California Democratic Party, of the same or approximate gender identification whenever possible, who is not already a member of This Committee subject to the following limitations: - (1) A member elected by a County Central Committee may only give their proxy to a member, as defined by its by-laws, of the same County Central Committee. - (2) A member elected by an Assembly District Election Meeting may only give their proxy to a registered Democrat resident in the same Assembly District. - (3) A proxy holder shall only vote in the district in which the person for whom their is a proxy resides. - b.
+A member may give their proxy to a person of voting registration age and be either (i) a duly registered member of the California Democratic Party, or (ii) ineligible to register as a Democrat, but has expressed an intent to register as a member of the California Democratic Party upon becoming eligible to do so.
+The person taking the proxy should be of the same or approximate gender identity whenever possible, who is not already a member of This Committee subject to the following limitations: - (1) A member elected by a County Central Committee may only give their proxy to a member, as defined by its by-laws, of the same County Central Committee. - (2) A member elected by an Assembly District Election Meeting may only give their proxy to a person resident in the same Assembly District. - (3) A proxy holder shall only vote in the district in which the person for whom their is a proxy resides. - b.
 Proxies shall be signed by the member under penalty of perjury and shall be in the form prescribed by the Secretary of This Committee. - c.
 No proxy shall be recognized unless filed with This Committee prior to the close of registration for a meeting of This Committee. - d.
-Revocation or change of proxies shall be recognized by the Credentials Committee only upon a signed and dated, written request made by the member which is submitted by the member either in person, by facsimile transmission, or the original is otherwise delivered to that committee. - e.
+Revocation or change of proxies shall be recognized by the Credentials Committee only upon a signed and dated, written request made by the member which is submitted by the member either in person, electronically, by facsimile transmission, or the original is otherwise delivered to that committee.

+e.
 No person may hold more than one proxy.
 Voting by proxy shall not be permitted with respect to standing or special committees of This Committee.